Home » News » New Pentagon Policy Seeks to Reduce Military Suicide Rate

 Two-Stage Implementation

 When the DoD announced its Brandon Act policy in early May 2023, the Department ordered the Army, Air Force, Space Force, Marine Corps, Coast Guard, and Navy to implement service-specific mental health policies within 45 days for active duty service members.
-After that initial rollout, reserve component policies will be addressed.
+Supervisors are also required to receive annual training on initiating mental health evaluation requests.

 Training For Troops